Stan Ogden

-Stanley Josiah Ogden is a fictional character from the British ITV soap opera Coronation Street, played by Bernard Youens.
+Stan Ogden is a fictional character from the British ITV soap opera Coronation Street, played by Bernard Youens.
 He debuted on-screen during the episode airing on 29 June 1964 and remained for twenty years until his death on 21 November 1984.
 Stan was introduced by executive producer H. V. Kershaw.
-He has been portrayed as a well loved layabout and many of his storylines centred on his marriage to Hilda Ogden (Jean Alexander).
+He has been portrayed as a well-loved layabout, and many of his storylines centred on his marriage to Hilda Ogden (Jean Alexander).